2026 Rankings — Updated July 2026

 Generic Meditation Apps

-• ✗ Designed for office workers, not athletes
+• ✗ Designed for office workers, adapted for athletes

 Real Sports Psychology

-• ✓ Built by athletes who understand competition
+• ✓ Built by people who understand athletic competition

 Meditation helps you relax.
 Sports psychology helps you perform under pressure.
-Big difference.
+These are different goals requiring different tools.
+Both have value — they should be used together, not interchangeably.

 #1